 DCF is income from investments less expenses.
-Income from investments includes the amount we receive as cash or paid-in-kind distributions from common stock, MLPs, affiliates of MLPs, and pipeline and other energy companies in which we invest, and interest payments on short-term debt securities we own.
+Income from investments includes the amount we receive as cash or paidin-kind distributions from common stock, MLPs, affiliates of MLPs, and pipeline and other energy companies in which we invest, and interest payments on short-term debt securities we own.
 Income also includes the net premiums received from sales of covered call options.
 The total expenses include current or anticipated operating expenses and leverage costs.
-Each are summarized for you in the table on page 2 and are discussed in more detail below.
+Each are summarized for you in the Key Financial Data table and are discussed in more detail below.